programmerraja/MyBlog/content/notes/2024/Transformer.md

 3. **Masked Language Modeling Loss**: Used in models like BERT (which uses Transformer architecture), this loss function helps the model learn to predict masked words within a sentence.

 4. **Perplexity**: In language modeling tasks, perplexity is often used as an evaluation metric that correlates with the cross-entropy loss.
 Lower perplexity indicates a better-performing model.

+## Logits

+**Logits** are the raw, unnormalized scores or outputs from a machine learning model, often used in classification tasks.
+In simpler terms, logits represent the values produced by a neural network before applying an activation function like softmax or sigmoid, which converts these raw values into probabilities.

+How it used in GPT

+- After tokenization, the tokens are passed through the model (like GPT).
+The model is a neural network that predicts the next token in the sequence based on the previous ones.
+- The model outputs **logits** for each possible token in its vocabulary.
+If the model has a vocabulary of 50,000 tokens, it will produce 50,000 logits as raw scores for each token after processing the current input sequence.
+-  The logits are then passed through a **softmax function** to convert them into a probability distribution over the vocabulary.
+The softmax function transforms the logits into probabilities that sum to 1, which indicates how likely each token is to follow the current sequence.

 ## BERT Model